Theater Arts offer Middle School students an opportunity to explore concepts of performance based upon character.

 Students will explore their own artistic potential using theater games and improvisational exercises that focus on ensemble building, storytelling, creative movement and voice, and the art of pantomime.
 Students will gain greater self-confidence along with a strong knowledge of and respect for the creative process.
 Additionally, students will learn how to discuss or critique their own work and that of their classmates in a respectful manner that seeks to improve everybody’s experience.

 Using various structures and styles of improvisation, students will be introduced to the basic tenets of acting.
 Additionally, students will regularly engage in skit/scene creation and development.
 The course focuses on each actor’s individual progress and their ability to engage in the rehearsal and development process both individually and with others.
 Theater games and other ensemble building exercises will continue.
 Review of pantomime techniques will also occur to provide additional technique for scene building.

 Acting Intensive is a class for students who enjoy the art of acting and want frequent opportunities to perform.
 To begin the course, students will learn the basics of truthful, realistic acting and character development by trying their hand at scenes, monologues and different projects.
 They will explore acting through improvisation and movement exercises, working individually and in collaborative and cooperative groups.
 Students will test the skills they learned in a public showcase of scenes and monologues during trimester one.

-This class will teach students everything they need to know about the theatre in order to appreciate a play or even write, star in, produce or direct one themselves one day!
-The fast-moving course will consist of approximately eight different units including improvisation, creative writing, monologues, scene study, design, and theatre production/technical theatre.
+This class will teach students everything they need to know about the theater in order to appreciate a play or even write, star in, produce or direct one themselves one day!
+The fast-moving course will consist of approximately eight different units, including improvisation, creative writing, monologues, scene study, design and theater production/technical theater.